d5andy/sschema/README.md

 sschema
 =======

-native xml parser for clojure
+A native xml parser for clojure - by which I mean the vast majority is written in clojure syntax.

+The intention is to add support for:
+# Push / Pull parsing
+# Zipper